 Capitec has publicly stated its commitment to run its business efficiently, remain cost conscious, and streamline and improve its branch processes.
-We therefore expect the bank to make sustained improvement in efficiency metrics as it leverages on its existing infrastructure.
-During H1 fiscal 2014, the bank's cost-to-income ratio improved to 33% from 39% in fiscal 2013.
+We therefore expect the bank to sustain efficiency metrics close to current levels as it leverages on its existing infrastructure.
+During FYE2014, the bank's cost-to-income ratio improved to 33% from 39% in FYE2013.
 According to management, Capitec's branch network costs are estimated to be a fraction of the industry average, while its developed infrastructure should enable it to absorb higher business volumes, specifically in terms of transactional banking services and attracting retail deposits.

 Based on the results of our scenario analysis, we conclude that Capitec has solid capitalisation metrics.
-As of August 2013, the bank reported a shareholders' funds-to-total assets ratio of 21%, supported by its ZAR2.25 billion rights issue last year.
-As of November 2013, the Capitec group has a consolidated capital position that includes a common equity Tier 1 ratio of 29.7%, a Tier 1 ratio of 30.5%, and an overall capital adequacy ratio of 39.8%.
+As of February 2014, the bank reported a shareholders' funds-to-total assets ratio of 21.3%, a common equity Tier 1 ratio of 29.9%, a Tier 1 ratio of 30.6%, and an overall capital adequacy ratio of 39.5%.
 The higher-risk nature of Capitec's business profile and target market, and its potentially higher loan growth potential, warrant a more ample capital cushion than other commercial banks.